Summer semester 2022: First EuroTeQ Collider at TUM

 - Avoid electronic waste

-- Avoid use of plastics, especially those which contain harmful additives
+- Avoid the use of plastics, especially those that contain harmful additives

 - Avoid too many electrical components (keep it simple)

-- Focus on small-scale urban gardening, i.e. a simplified supply chain (e.g. no packaging, fewer trips to retailer)
+- Focus on small-scale urban gardening, i.e., a simplified supply chain (e.g., no packaging, fewer trips to the retailer)

 Desired Outcome

-A smart irrigation system which is easy to maintain and repair.
+An intelligent irrigation system that is easy to maintain and repair.
 As few electrical components as possible should be used to bring the system to life, with minimal battery usage, and certainly no chance of any toxic materials getting into the water.
-It should use water resources in a sustainable way and be reliable enough to grow crops that would otherwise be bought at a retailer, where transportation emissions become an issue.
+It should sustainably utilize water resources and be reliable enough to grow crops that would otherwise be purchased at a retailer, where transportation emissions become an issue.

-Most importantly, the final system should be easy to work with, and help educate others about its purpose.
-It should show other members of community gardens the increased efficiency of automated watering.
+Most importantly, the final system should be easy to work with and help educate others about its purpose.
+It should demonstrate to other community garden members the increased efficiency of automated watering.

 Desired Impact

-Community gardens are an important way of bringing people together in cities and creating a greener urban landscape.
-Automated irrigation systems will be an important way to reduce labour and time spent on watering.
-This will increase food security and create closer ties within a community and its environment.
-When the system is no longer needed, it should be disposable without leaving behind toxic waste.
+Community gardens are a vital means of bringing people together in cities and creating a greener urban landscape.
+Automated irrigation systems will be an essential way to reduce labour and time spent on watering.
+This will increase food security and develop closer ties within a community and its environment.
+When the system is no longer needed, it should be disposable, leaving no toxic waste behind.

 Relevant considerations for the challenge/theme